garganubhav/garganubhav.github.io/index.md

 Hi!
 I am an ML Engineer 2 at Cisco Meraki, currently leading the research and development efforts in AI.
 <br><br>
-My goal is to develop highly innovative AI technology, specifically in the domain of computer vision and NLP.
+My goal is to develop highly innovative AI technology, specifically in the domain of computer vision.
 Before, I was a Research Engineer at Cisco, working on resource-efficient AutoML and federated learning, to make our machines more intelligent while taking into account issues of privacy and carbon footprint.

 Before joining Cisco full-time, I participated in the Cisco International Internship Program at San Jose.
 Prior to that, I spent 4 wonderful years at BITS Pilani, Rajasthan.